-On the whole we saw the majority of dog prices go up, but some were not as savage in their price jumps.
-The German Shepherd went up 47% and the Pug went up 40%.
+Overall, we saw the majority of dog prices go up, but some were not as savage in their price jumps.
+The German Shepherd went up 47%, and the Pug increased 40%.

 What are the Alternatives to Buying a Puppy During Lockdown?